 A Chair for My Mother by Vera B. Williams

-A little girl named Rosa helps save every penny to get a comfortable chair for her mom who gets tired after a long day of working in this heart-warming picture book.
+A little girl named Rosa helps save every penny to get a comfortable chair for her mom who gets tired after a long day of working in this heart-warming picture book with diverse main characters.

 Marisol McDonald Doesn’t Match by Monica Brown, illustrated by Sara Palacios

 LOVE this book.
 You’ll adore Marisol, too because she’s a spunky girl with a unique Peruvian-Scottish-American background.
 Meaning, she doesn’t match.
 She doesn’t fit into a box or to a label and that’s okay with her.
-It’s self-acceptance and multicultural and wonderful!
+Ultimately, the story is about self-acceptance!

 Grace for President by Kelly S. DiPucchio, illustrated by LeUyen Pham